Microsoft-community/Community-website/src/wiki/ventoy.md

 2. Plug-in the drive you want to use, which should have at least 8GB available.

-3. Right click on the file that you have just downloaded and select extract.
+3. In File Explorer, right-click on the file that you have just downloaded and select Extract.
 Then, inside the folder named `ventoy-1.x.xx`, run the executable named `Ventoy2Disk.exe`.
-A UAC prompt will pop-up, click yes.
+A UAC prompt will pop up, click Yes.

 4. Select your drive in the device drop-down menu.
 If your drive is not in the list, try clicking the green refresh button.